Linux4/ddnsd/README.md

 - make uninstall

 ## Usage:
-Install the service as shown above and then use ddnsd-config
+Install the service as shown above and then edit
-to configure the service.
+/etc/ddns/ddnsd.conf to configure the service.
 Note: On first run you have to set the DNS Zone Serial.